microsoft/pxt/docs/accessibility.md

 # Accessibility

 Microsoft MakeCode includes some core features which promote greater accessibility for everyone.
 The menus and documentation are accessible with keyboard, assistive technology (including screen readers) and alternative themes, such as a high contrast color mode.
-The JavaScript and Python editors are accessible using the keyboard and are accessible to screen readers.
+The JavaScript, Python, and Block editors are accessible using the keyboard and are accessible to screen readers.

-The MakeCode block editor is accessible with keyboard and assistive technologies when "Keyboard Controls" are turned on, but is not yet accessible to screen readers (screen reader compatibility is under development).

-Other MakeCode block editors including Arcade are not yet accessible, accessible coding is done using just the JavaScript or Python editors in these cases.
+Some MakeCode block editors including Arcade are not yet accessible.
+Accessible coding is done using just the JavaScript or Python editors in these cases.

 Here are the accessible features and how to enable and use them.